10 Money Saving Tips (that actually work)

 They also had "before retirement investments".

-So I started focusing more on also having "before retirement investments".
+So I started focusing more on my "before retirement investments".

-Which meant investing in a retirement account plus investing in a non retirement account (they're often called a "self directed investing account".)
+Which meant also investing in a non retirement account (they're often called a "self directed investing account".)

-Having before retirement investments can help make leaving 9-5 life earlier much easier (if you want).
+Having before retirement investments can help make leaving 9-5 life early much easier (if you want).

 The bottom line

-Most of the people I've met that retired early or left 9-5 life early.
+Most of the people I've met that left their 9-5 job decades early to live their ideal life had a playbook.

-Had a playbook of tips, hacks, rules, or habits they followed every month.
+A playbook of tips, hacks, rules, or habits to help keep them on track.

 - Save more money.